Frenchpark: 17th to 19th centuries

-The Dominican Priory of the Holy Cross, Cloonshanville was sacked during the Cromwellian campaign of the 1650s.
-Part of the tower still stands (in a ruined state).
-The site is still used as the local cemetery.

 The French family, originally from Galway, became the dominant landowners in this part of Roscommon in the late seventeenth century.
 Dominick French was granted 5000 acres of land in County Roscommon and his son John a further 2000 acres.
-John's wealth and influence were such that he was nicknamed An Tiarna Mor (the Great Lord).
+John French's wealth and influence were such that he was nicknamed An Tiarna Mor (the Great Lord).

 Barons de Freyne, former owners of Frenchpark

 In the 1749 Census of Elphin it was the residence of Arthur French, MP in the Parliament of Ireland who was the eldest son of John (An Tiarna Mor) and his wife Anne Gore.
 His son Arthur French (1764-1820) was also an MP who was said to have died "from excessive fox hunting".
 His son, also named Arthur French (1786–1856), became the first Baron de Freyne.

 Members of the French family were buried in the graveyard surrounding the ruins of Frenchpark Priory.
 At the time of Griffith's Valuation Frenchpark was owned by Rev. John Ffrench, Lord de Freyne and was valued at £60.
 Later in the 1800s the family converted to Roman Catholicism.